aws-samples/aws-plugin-for-slurm/README.md

 ### `resume.py`

-This file is the `ResumeProgram` program executed by Slurm to restore nodes in normal operation:
+This script is the `ResumeProgram` program executed by Slurm to restore nodes in normal operation:

 * It retrieves the list of nodes to resume, and for each partition and node group:
    * It creates an instant EC2 fleet to launch the requested number of EC2 instances.
 This call is synchronous and the response contains the list of EC2 instances that were launched.
 For each instance:
       * It creates a tag `Name` whose value is the name of the node `[partition_name]-[nodegroup_name][id]` and other tags if specified for this node group.
       * It updates the node IP address and host name in Slurm with `scontrol`.

-You can manually try the program by running `/fullpath/resume.py (partition_name)-(nodegroup_name)(id)` such as  `/fullpath/resume.py partition-nodegroup0`.
+You can manually try the resume program by running `/fullpath/resume.py (partition_name)-(nodegroup_name)(id)` such as  `/fullpath/resume.py partition-nodegroup0`.

 ### `suspend.py`